All Episodes

 My pleasure.

-All we have right now are the broad platitudes of this this story just kind of makes us get the creeps, and we we wish our Secret Service guys would not be doing things like this.
+All we have right now are the broad platitudes of this story just kind of makes us get the creeps, and we wish our Secret Service guys would not be doing things like this.

-And it makes us ask the parlor game question, is this brand new?
+And it makes us ask the parlor game question: is this brand new?

-Is this a new kind of wrinkle in Secret Service behavior, or has stuff like this been going on all the time and we're only just now starting to hear about it?
+Or has stuff like this been going on all the time and we're only just now starting to hear about it?

-And I always want to admire the Secret Service guys too.
+And I always want to admire the Secret Service guys, too.

-And so anything that gets in the way of my admiring the Secret Service guys is a problem needs to be dealt with very, very quickly, and I I hope that it will be.
+And so anything that gets in the way of my admiring the Secret Service guys is a problem that needs to be dealt with very, very quickly.

 Thank you, sir.